Chimney Leak Repair

 When you see water leaking into your home in or around your chimney, we know your first thought isn’t a happy one.
 And your next thought, generally, is: “Where’s it coming from?”

 That’s unfortunately not always the easiest question to answer.
 Water is tricky, and will take every opportunity to find its way into your chimney system and into your home.
-There are, however, some common places that leaks spring up, and in the 55+ years in the business, Mason’s Chimney Service has adopted a 31-Point Leak Inspection process that ensures that we find the source or sources of your leaks and repair them.
+There are, however, some common places that leaks spring up, and with our decades of experience, Mason’s Chimney Service has adopted a 31-Point Leak Inspection process that ensures that we find the source or sources of your leaks and repair them.
 Find it here.